The loop macro performs iteration.

 called prepositions.
 For example, the first clause in the code

-above includes the prepositions from
+above includes the prepositions from and to,

 which mark the value from which stepping begins and the value at which stepping